sharath1996/resume-builder/portfolio/MBRDI/Multicore.md

   - Applied reinforcement learning and graph reduction techniques to expedite the scheduling process, improving efficiency for developers.

+- **CI CD Integration**

+  - Developed CI CD pipelines using Jenkins to create a new scheduler code periodically based on the new vehicle and simulated measurements were recieved
+  - The pipelines triggers a new scheduler build whenever a source code is changed or new measurements are available.
 ## Impact

 - **Developer/Tester Benefits:**